Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: The dilute random cluster model

-We require a more refined stochastic domination that conveys that $0$ boundary conditions are the most favourable boundary condition that induces no connections at the boundary.
-In the remainder of this subsection, we fix $a,p \in [0,1]$.
+It is important for our purposes to obtain a more refined stochastic domination which conveys that, among boundary conditions that induce no connections between boundary vertices, $0$ boundary conditions are the most favourable.
+In the remainder of this subsection, we fix $p,a \in [0,1]$.